2022 JMB Band Camp

 are detailed in the Student Handbook

 .
-This schedule is finalized on June 15 of this year, and it will not be altered except
+This schedule is finalized on July 1st of this year, and it will not be altered

-in extreme circumstances.
-In the rare case where a performance is added or removed, ample
+except in extenuating circumstances.
+In the rare case where a performance is added

 Several evenings during band camp will feature social activities.
 Events like movie

 night, swim party night, cookout at the pavilion, section dinners, and more are all

 potential events.
 You are expected to attend.
 These events will help you make friends